LiangliangNan/PolyFit/ReadMe-data.txt

 num_groups: M   // M is an integer denoting the number of segments/primitives/objects in this point cloud

 // now the information for the 1st segment/primitive/object
-group_type: 0              // must be 0 standing for a plane (1, 2, 3, 4, 5 for cylinder, sphere, cylinder, cone, and general object, respectively)
+group_type: 0              // must be 0 standing for a plane (1 to 5 are other types of primitives)
 num_group_parameters: 4    // must be 4 (planes are represented using 4 parameters)
 group_parameters: a b c d  // 4 floating point numbers (e.g., a, b, c, and d for a plane)
 group_lable: label         // the label (a string) of the 1st vertex group